Damian-Curran/Jupyter-numpy-and-pyplot/README.md

 Make sure Python is in your enviroment variables path.
 To check if Python installed properly, open your cmd and type "Python".

-You will need the numpy library too, to do so, open your cmd and enter "pip install numpy-1.12.0+mkl-cp36-cp36m-win32.whl"
+You will need the numpy library too, to do so, open your cmd and enter: pip install numpy

-Install Jupyter notebook using: python3 -mpip install matplotlib
+Install Jupyter notebook using: pip install jupyter

-Install Matplotlib using: pip3 install jupyter
+Install Matplotlib using: pip install matplotlib

-Laslty for this example you will need the Seaborn library, open cmd one last time and enter "pip3 install seaborn"
+Laslty for this example you will need the Seaborn library, open cmd one last time and enter: pip3 install seaborn

 ## Iris data set